 The process solution for flotation tailings that infiltrates into the wall and bottom rock of the Pit would combine with meteoric water and ground water from the bedrock aquifer associated with the Pit.
 The combined water sources would continue to be managed according to the current approved system (i.e., collecting and pumping water from the underground mine workings and sump).
-GSM maintains the South Well that pumps water from the underground

-Quality (DEQ) and the Bureau of Land Management (BLM) before implementation.
+GSM maintains the South Well that pumps water from the underground sump and conveys the water via pipeline to TSF-2.
+During final closure, GSM would evaluate opportunities to reduce or eliminate the need to actively treat mine-impacted water from the TSF-1 site and the Pit.
+Future mine-water management may include passive/enforced evaporation or other passive means.
+Any modification of the currently approved water treatment system would require approval by the Montana Department of Environmental Quality (DEQ) and the Bureau of Land Management (BLM) before implementation.